Angela's Ashes: Film

 In 1999 a film version was released.
-It was co-written and directed by Alan Parker starring Joe Breen, Ciaran Owens, and Michael Legge, as the Young, Middle and Older Frank McCourt respectively and Emily Watson as McCourt's mother Angela, Robert Carlyle as the father.
+It was co-written and directed by Alan Parker starring Joe Breen, Ciarán Owens, and Michael Legge, as the Young, Middle and Older Frank McCourt respectively and Emily Watson as McCourt's mother Angela, Robert Carlyle as the father.

 The film begins when the McCourt family move back to Ireland after experiencing hardship in America.
 Many of the Street scenes were filmed in Cork, Ireland.
 The film soundtrack was composed and conducted by John Williams, and features songs by Billie Holiday and Sinéad O'Connor.

 Musical

 A stage musical adaptation of Angela's Ashes by Adam Howell (Music & Lyrics) and Paul Hurt (Book) received its world premiere at the Lime Tree Theatre, Limerick on July 6, 2017 with following performances at the Bord Gáis Energy Theatre, Dublin and the Grand Opera House, Belfast.
-McCourt's wife, Ellen Frey McCourt, remarked about making a musical from that memoir, before it opened in Limerick, that "“The movie does not have the humour of the book, or that this musical has.”
+McCourt's wife, Ellen Frey McCourt, remarked about making a musical from that memoir, before it opened in Limerick, that "The movie does not have the humour of the book, or that this musical has.”
 Moreover, she adds, “if you think about it, was Sweeney Todd a good example of a musical subject?
 Or Oliver!, or Annie?
-There’s a silver lining in each of these shows, and Angela’s Ashes is really a story about a family triumphing over adversity.”"
+There’s a silver lining in each of these shows, and Angela's Ashes is really a story about a family triumphing over adversity."